-HFMI (High Frequency Mechanical Impact), also known as UIT (Ultrasonic Impact Treatment), is a high-frequency weld impact treatment designed to improve the fatigue resistance of welded structures.
+HFMI (High Frequency Mechanical Impact), also known as UIT (Ultrasonic Impact Treatment) or UPT (ultrasonic peening treament), is a high-frequency weld impact treatment designed to improve the fatigue resistance of welded structures.

 It is a cold mechanical treatment that involves striking the weld toe with a needle (or striker) to create an enlargement of its radius and to introduce residual compressive stresses.